danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 };
 ```

-A caveat regarding the `context` object is that you can _not_ set a JSON object or array as a valid value of any key.
+But there's a caveat here.
+You can _not_ set a JSON object or array as a valid value of any key in the `context` object.
 It must be either a `String`, `Number` or `Boolean`:

 ```js
 context: {